Positivist school (criminology)

 The Positivist School was founded by Cesare Lombroso and led by two others: Enrico Ferri and Raffaele Garofalo.
 In criminology, it has attempted to find scientific objectivity for the measurement and quantification of criminal behavior.
 Its method was developed by observing the characteristics of criminals to observe what may be the root cause of their behavior or actions.
 Since the Positivist's school of ideas came around, research revolving around its ideas has sought to identify some of the key differences between those who were deemed "criminals" and those who were not, often without considering flaws in the label of what a “criminal” is.

 As the scientific method became the major paradigm in the search for knowledge, the Classical School's social philosophy was replaced by the quest for scientific laws that would be discovered by experts.
 It is divided into biological, psychological, and social laws.

 Biological positivism

 If Charles Darwin's Theory of evolution was scientific as applied to animals, the same approach should be applied to "man" as an "animal".
 Darwin's theory of evolution stated that new species would evolve by the process of evolution.
 It meant that creatures would adapt to their surroundings and from that, a new species would be created over time.
-Biological positivism is a theory that takes an individual's characteristics and behavior that make up their genetic disposition is what causes them to be criminals.
+Biological positivism is a theory or approach that takes an individual's characteristics and behavior that make up their genetic disposition is what causes them to be criminals.
 Biological positivism in theory states that individuals are born criminals and some are not.